cdbaibai/portfiolio/README.md

 ## git
+`git status` check current git status

-`git init` just one time at the bginning
+`git init` Just one time at the bginning
-`git add .` stages all files (add the m to the bustop) `git commit -m "YOURMESSSAHGE"` commit your changes (lets them get into the bus) `git push` publish your chagnes tot GITHUB (the bus takes them to the train station)
+`git add .` Stages all files (add the m to the bustop) `git commit -m "YOURMESSSAHGE"` Commit your changes (lets them get into the bus) `git push` Publish your chagnes tot GITHUB (the bus takes them to the train station)